 Why is getting quality leads so challenging?

 The answer is pretty simple: because it’s crucial and difficult at the same time.
-Many factors make the acquisition of quality leads difficult (and we’ll list them below).
+Many factors make the acquisition of quality leads uphill (and we’ll list them below).
 On the other hand, the importance of this task should never be underestimated.
-A business needs to continually generate quality leads because it saves resources for your sales team:
+A business needs to continually generate high-quality leads because it saves the resources for your sales development team:

 1. The time and effort